bitnami-labs/katacoda-scenarios/https-configuration/step1.md

     You will see that the error arises because the server certificate does NOT match the server name.

 3. Check the main Apache file where the SSL certificates are configured.
 You can use your preferred editor.
-This examples uses `nano`.
+This example uses `nano`.

     `sudo apt-get install nano`{{execute}}